Excel Pivot Tables Video Bundle

 Excel Pivot Tables Advanced - In the third and final video, we focus on duplicating or copying existing pivot tables, grouping manually to create new fields within a pivot table, using subtotals - adding them, determining where they'll show, picking what math function to use for them, etc, formatting values within pivot tables, displaying values in alternative way (as a percentage of row totals, as a percentage of column totals, as a percentage of grand totals, etc), sorting and filtering fields by values (of that field or other fields) to order data in more useful ways, utilizing filtering to show top 10 (or any other count) or bottom 10 (or any other count) of items, etc. To illustrate these things, we'll go through some examples in Microsoft Excel.

-- Videos are sold as an online subscription, good until June 1st (end of the academic year)
+- Videos are sold as an online subscription and expire on June 1st of the academic year.

 - Once your credit card, PayPal, or purchase order is processed/verified, we will create an account for you manually and email you login credentials.